schneiderjf/FbChatViz/README.md

 * plattform
 * text

+(If you use python 2, you have to delete the encoding parameter)
 ## 3, Generate basic features

 With this data one can already do some basic analysis, such as frequency per time, frequencies per friends, etc.